 Sometimes you need to stay at the same level or even move backward a little in order to build up your child’s confidence.
 If you find your child is struggling, go back to books which he can easily read.
 Let him stay there for a while before you try pressing ahead again.
 That may be just what your child needs in order to move forward later.

 They will learn to read.
 People used to teach their children to read by using the only book they had in the house – a King James Bible.
-With all of the various phonics programs on the market today, there is something out there which will work for your child!
+With all of the various phonics programs on the market today, there is something out there that will work for your child!

 Fast forward to today, when my son is about to enter 5th grade and he is a voracious reader.
 All that time that I worried about his reading skills, I was putting myself and my son under unnecessary stress.
 Your child will learn to read, compute math problems, spell or whatever other skill with which your child may struggle.
 Take a deep breath and press on.
 Someday you will be amazed at your child’s progress as well.